 Whether he's deworming feeder calves, cows or replacement heifers, Beer says there's a benefit all the way around.
 For feeders, the payoff is pounds to sell.
 For the rest of the herd, it's the feeling of having good insurance that health and conception rates are going to be at their best.

-To try to prevent resistance to dewormers, cattleman Beer believes in the power of using rotation.
+To try to prevent resistance to dewormers, cattleman Allen Beer believes in the power of using rotation.

-Veterinarian Craig adds: "Resistance is a concern.
-Cooperia is resistant to ivermectin and its cousins."
-He adds most of the other parasitic worms are still susceptible to the dewormer.
+Thomas Craig, Texas A&M veterinarian, says Beer's concerns are well-founded.
+"Resistance is a concern.
+Cooperia is resistant to ivermectin and its cousins," he says, adding most of the other parasitic worms are still susceptible to the dewormer.

 Craig recommends deworming stockers and giving them time for the treatment to work prior to putting them out on pastures.
 He adds small grain pastures planted on prepared seedbeds are typically clear of parasites and will remain clear if cattle are dewormed and parasite-free before turnout.